 In the past, pirate radio stations may have had a role in nurturing talent and in ensuring that minority tastes were properly catered for but, for the reasons that I have set out, it is much more difficult to argue that case today.
 Now, such stations are much more harmful.
 They can even be dangerous and, critically, as technology changes and the digital revolution unfolds, there is less need for them than ever before.
 My Department is working on its “Digital Britain” report, a key part of which will involve extending access to legitimate creative people who want to establish radio stations.
 The question that will be asked much more frequently in the future is: why is there a need for such stations, unless it is for some motive far less high-minded than musical creativity and choice?
 That is why the Government and Ofcom will continue to take enforcement seriously.

 I thank the hon.
 Gentleman for securing the debate tonight, and I am sure that those Departments other than my own to which he referred, such as the Ministry of Justice and the Department for Culture, Media and Sport, will take account of his comments.
 He is absolutely right to say that we must work together throughout Government to tackle what is a serious issue.

 Question put and agreed to.

-Adjourned accordingly at twenty-seven minutes past Ten o’clock.
+Adjourned accordingly at one minute past Eleven o’clock.